-Sira Beach House exudes space, with nine thatched pavilions scattered among six acres of beachfront coconut groves.
+Sira Beach House exudes space, with nine thatched pavilions scattered among five acres of beachfront coconut groves.
 Through the villa’s private entrance gate is a large parking area, beyond which lie the living and dining pavilions, the chill-out room and the garden pavilion bedrooms.
 To the left of the entrance is the tennis court, in front of which are the beach pavilion bedrooms.

 Paths through the coconut grove lead to the master bedroom suite and accompanying twin bedroom suite and, almost at the sea’s edge, is the 18-metre pool with its deck, relaxation balé and shower room.

 All six charming bedrooms at Sira Beach House are designed in traditional Sasak style, and feature river-rock exterior walls, sliding bamboo screens, timber floors and high, thatched ceilings.
 All rooms are equipped with ceiling fans, air conditioning, mosquito nets, safety deposit boxes and hairdryers.
 Timber decks, furnished with teak planter chairs, look out over the palm groves and beach.

 Set almost on the sands of Sira Beach, the villa’s master bedroom has beautiful views across the Lombok Straits.
 These views can be enjoyed right from the king-size four-poster bed or from the terrace.
 The master suite has a small library area to one side, which can be set up with a child’s cot or single bed.
 To the other side of the room is a walk-in dressing room and a large ensuite bathroom with a freestanding stone tub, twin basins and a romantic outdoor shower.